 By Brad Buecker, Senior Technical Publicist

 While many coal-fired power plants in the United States have ceased operation in the last decade, a large number remain in operation.
 In other parts of the world, coal-fired power continues to represent a major share of electricity production.
-Sulfur dioxide (SO2) emission control from these plans is essential for air quality protection, but several factors can influence this control, including variable coal sulfur content, reactant purity, and the efficiency of enhancement chemicals, as this entry will outline.
+Sulfur dioxide (SO2) emission control from these plants is essential for air quality protection, but several factors can influence this control, including variable coal sulfur content, reactant purity, and the efficiency of enhancement chemicals, as this entry will outline.

 Personnel at a coal-fired facility in West Virginia faced constant problems with handling and feeding the reaction efficiency enhancer, dibasic acid (DBA), to the wet-limestone scrubber of their 770 mW supercritical steam generator.
 The product must be kept warm to prevent solidification, and there were delivery constraints, both from a distance perspective and the fact that tank volume had to be lowered to less than 10% before a fresh load could be introduced.
 Accordingly, the plant staff began full-scale testing and then subsequent application of an alternative, specially-formulated organic acid blend, ChemTreat FGD1105 (patent pending).